-Ecopoetry Workshop is a mutable residency and workshop program dealing with ecopoetical themes and practice.
+Ecopoetics Workshop is a movable residency and workshop program dealing with ecopoetical themes and practice.

-We consider it an opportunity to bring existent work and thinking about ecopoetics into a vibrant locality wherein experimental writers, artists, system designers, architects, and biologists have been thinking about the relationship between humans and nature for ages.
+Ecopoetics Workshop is an opportunity to bring existent work and thinking about ecopoetics into vibrant localities wherein poets, artists, system designers, architects, and biologists have been thinking about the relationship between humans and nature for centuries.

-Future Ecopoetry Workshop experiences will involve weekend intensives, day-long drop-ins, and special presentations.
-If you would like us to come and speak to, and work with, your institution, please contact us at email@example.com
+Past and future Ecopoetics Workshop experiences involve weekend intensives, day-long drop-ins, and special presentations.
+If you would like us to come and speak to and with your institution, please contact us below.